Are you struggling to make sense of synthesis essays, unsure where to begin, or how to enhance your writing?

 It involves critically examining different sources, and synthesizing them to develop a comprehensive viewpoint on a particular topic.

 Looking at synthesis essay examples can really help you write a great essay.
-Here's an example of a synthesis essay to inspire you in your own writing:
+Here's a good synthesis essay example to inspire your writing:

 In order to write a good synthesis paper, you need to follow the format and proper procedure.
 The synthesis essay has an introduction paragraph, three body paragraphs with supportive evidence to back up the topic, and a thesis statement.